 Across the street, a shadow’s shadow: crow,

 black marker, is perched on the crest of

 of sky.
 Morning’s clear light is blinding,

 unsparing.
 There’s nothing left to spare.

 Sandra Kohler's third collection of poems, Improbable Music, (Word Press) appeared in May, 2011.
 Earlier collections are The Country of Women (Calyx, 1995) and The Ceremonies of Longing, winner of the 2002 Associated Writing Programs Award Series in Poetry (University of Pittsburgh Press, 2003).
 Her poems have appeared in journals, including The New Republic, The Beloit Poetry Journal, Prairie Schooner, and many others over the past 35 years.
-A resident of Pennsylvania for most of her adult life, she moved to the Dorchester neighborhood of Boston in 2007.
+Born in New York City in 1940, Kohler attended public schools there, Mount Holyoke College (A.B., 1961) and Bryn Mawr College (A.M., 1966 and Ph.D., 1971).
+She’s taught literature and writing in venues ranging from elementary school to university.
+A resident of Pennsylvania for most of her adult life, she moved to Boston in 2007.

 Yusef Komunyakaa: Requiem

 the Crescent City was already shook down to her pilings,

 left trembling in her Old World facades

 & postmodern lethargy, lost to waterlogged